robin/chit/README.txt

 $ chit @[all|sheets]

+To find cheat sheets begin with 'name', use the --find/-f switch

+$ chit name --find

-To search cheat sheets begin with 'name', use the --search/-s switch
+To search cheat sheets content with 'text', use the --search/-s switch

-$ chit name --search
+$ chit text --search

 == INSTALL: